mpv-player/mpv.io/source/_bug-reports.md

   Unfortunately the mpv project doesn't have a private FTP to host files since it would cost money, so you will have to host the file on a server of yours.
-  Using a hosting service is also ok but make sure it doesn't need people to queue in order to download stuff (Dropbox and datafilehost.com are recommended).
+  Using a hosting service is also ok but make sure it doesn't need people to queue in order to download stuff.

-  If the bug can be triggered with ffmpeg/ffplay/avconv/avplay, you can upload the sample to the ffmpeg samples FTP.
+  If the bug can be triggered with ffmpeg/ffplay, you can upload the sample to the ffmpeg samples FTP.
 See http://ffmpeg.org/bugreports.html.